About Kathryn Beals

 I began my art career painting portraits of animals and people, and I have now done hundreds of custom paintings for people all over the world.
 My first commission was to draw a pair of old work boots as a retirement gift for a construction worker.
 Since then, I have painted dogs, horses, people, houses, cars, lizards, fish and even dinosaurs.
 I love the challenge of translating others’ memories into art, and as a self-taught artist it has helped me develop technical skills outside of my comfort zone.

-I enjoy showing my works in progress and time lapse videos of my paintings on my art technique blog (currently on hiatus, returning fall 2014).
+I enjoy showing my works in progress and time lapse videos.
 Thanks for visiting my site!